TUD-ADS/HiFlipVX/version_3_0/README.md

 ## Outlook
 Further functionality will be added to the library:
 - Add AKAZE feature detection function.
-All ready all sub-functions are inside of the library
+All sub-functions are already inside of the library.
-- Update the library for Vitis (at the moment LAST and USER signals of the AXI4-stream protocol dont work with Vitis)
+- Update the library for Vitis (at the moment LAST and USER signals of the AXI4-stream protocol dont work with Vitis).

 ## HiFlipVX related Publications
 - L. Kalms, A. Podlubne, and D. Göhringer.
 “HiFlipVX: an Open Source High-Level Synthesis FPGA Library for Image Processing”.
 In: International Symposium on Applied Reconfigurable Computing (ARC).
 Springer, Apr.
 2019, pp. 149–164.
 DOI: 10.1007/978-3-030-17227-5_12.